a

 The Best Places to Live in Canada for Families

-The best places to live in Canada for families are spread across the country, giving homebuyers lots of choice when it comes to family-friendly locales.
+The best places to live in Canada for families are spread across the country, appearing in seven out of 10 provinces and giving homebuyers lots of choice when it comes to family-friendly locales.
 “We do have an embarrassment of riches when it comes to family-friendly cities,” says Flansberry.

 1. Saanich, B.C.
 (Greater Victoria)